 No one has yet found a successful treatment for dry macular degeneration, there are research projects looking at stem cell and gene therapy at present.
 You can get news of research projects on the Macular Society website.

 Although there is no treatment for the condition, this does not mean that nothing can be done to help you.
-You can use your remaining vision with the assistance of magnifiers, equipment, training and support.
+If your vision has been effected you can maximise your remaining vision with the assistance of magnifiers, equipment, training and support.
 Over three quarters of all people with low vision can be helped with simple magnifiers and advice on appropriate lighting, however, even a simple magnifier needs careful use and you may need to be shown how to use it.
 Be sure to ask about having a low vision assessment.

 To find out about equipment that might help, you can contact RNIB, speak to your GP or local authority’s social care department about local support.
 The Macular Society has a leaflet about low vision aids and also offers a counselling service.
 There is likely to be a group for people with sight problems local to you that can help you with practical training and support, just contact the Macular Society.

 Macular degeneration can be frustrating for the person experiencing it.
 Suddenly it can become harder to read small print, look up telephone numbers, tell the time on your watch and more.
 It is also confusing because your peripheral vision may be unaffected.
 Make things easier by ensuring that there is good light at home.
 Look into obtaining large print or talking books and write notes in a clear bold pen.
 Support the person you care for to find out more about local low vision services so they can access magnifiers and other equipment to help them be independent.
 If your loved one lacks confidence getting out and about, check out the Macular Society’s information on being a ‘sighted guide’ for someone with sight problems.
 You can also enquire about the availability of mobility training through the local rehabilitation officer.
 Local branches of the Macular Society often offer excellent support and are well worth getting in touch with.